Romans 14

 (Matthew 7:1–6; Luke 6:37–42)

-5For indeed one judges a day to be above another day, but one judges every day alike.
-Let each be fully assured in the own mind.
-6The one regarding the day, regards it to the Lord;a the one eating, eats to the Lord, for he gives thanks to God; and the one not eating, does not eat to the Lord and gives thanks to God.
+5For indeed, one judges a day above a day, but one judges every day alike.
+Let each be fully assured in his own mind.
+6The one regarding the day regards it to the Lord; the one eating eats to the Lord, for he gives thanks to God; and the one not eating does not eat to the Lord, and he gives thanks to God.

-7For none of us lives to himself, and no one dies to himself.
-8For both if we should live, we live to the Lord; and if we should die, we die to the Lord.
+7For none of us lives to himself, and none dies to himself.
+8For both if we should live, we live to the Lord, and if we should die, we die to the Lord.
 Therefore both if we should live and if we should die, we are the Lord’s.
-9For unto this, Christ died and lived again that He might rule over both the dead and living.
+9For unto this Christ died and lived again, so that He might be Lord over both the dead and the living.

 12So then, each of us will give account concerning himself to God.